GitHub Copilot vs Windsurf

 Our Take

-Choose GitHub Copilot if you want: Teams already in the GitHub ecosystem wanting seamless AI integration.
+Choose GitHub Copilot if you want: teams already on GitHub Enterprise that want minimal workflow disruption.

 Both tools are actively maintained and widely adopted.
 The best choice depends on your team's existing workflow, integration requirements, and the specific problems you're solving.
 We recommend trying both before committing to evaluate how each fits your day-to-day work.